CircuitData/CircuitData-Language/utils/partial_readme_start.md

 This section is for all items that are not are not part of the CircuitData language yet.

 ## Contributing to the project
 We really appreciate all involvement.
 If you feel that there are additions or changes needed to the language, please start out by raising the issue in the [CircuitData Forum](https://www.circuitdata.org/).
-Then clone this repo and branch out before you make your changes.
+If you are up to doing the change yourself, you can ask to be added as a contributor in the GitHub repository.
+If you are, then clone this repo and branch out before you make your changes.
 Please use a branch name that explains what you want to add.
 When you are done and have tested it, make a Pull Request in this GitHub project.
-It is the board of CircuitData that decided when code is to merged with the master and thus become part of the language.
+It is the board of CircuitData that decides if and when code is to be merged with the master and thus become part of the language.